 The Clojure REPL is such an integral part of developing with Clojure, and to me back in 2013, the experience was eye-opening.
 I'd not used any other programming language up to that point which had a REPL that was useful as anything other than a toy or simple tool to test out quick snippets in an isolated fashion.

-The typical way to do development with Clojure is to start up your REPL, and write code in your editor that will ideally be connected to that REPL session, so you can save code changes to your project's source files as you write it, but also so you can directly run your code changes in the REPL as you write it, and see your changes running against the same instance of the application without needing to do a compile and restart in-between.
+The typical way to do development with Clojure is to start up your REPL, and write code in your editor that will ideally be connected to that REPL session, so you can save code changes to your project's source files as you write it, but also so you can directly run your code changes in the REPL as you write it, to test and see your changes running against the same instance of the application without needing to do a compile and restart in-between.

 This leads to a workflow that allows for a high degree of experimentation and iteration.
 In my REPL-connected IDE (IntelliJ with the Clojure Cursive plugin) I can easily place my cursor over any bit of code in my project and hit Command+Enter to run that snippet in the REPL.
 As I write Clojure code, my source files often temporarily end up looking like a sort of "scratch pad" of different bits of code snippets while I was trying different things until I finish up whatever it is that I was working on.